MethodsAndPractices/vsteam/.docs/Add-VSTeamNuGetEndpoint.md

 ## DESCRIPTION

-The cmdlet adds a new connection between TFS/AzD and a NuGet server using the NuGet connection type.
+The cmdlet adds a new connection between Azure DevOps and a NuGet server using the NuGet connection type.

 This is only used when using the NuGet tasks.